oyaprotocol/node/README.md

 # oya-fullnode

-oya-fullnode is a Node.js–based full node for a natural language blockchain.
+oya-fullnode is a Node.js–based full node for the Oya natural language blockchain.
 It allows nodes to both propose new blocks (containing signed, natural language intentions) and verify blocks from other proposers.
 In addition, the API exposes endpoints for querying the blockchain’s current state—including blocks, CIDs, balances, and vault nonces.

 ## Table of Contents